Eesti keeles

 6. visa fee

 1.3.
-State fee for processing the visa application
+State fee for processing visa application

 Airport transit visa (A) 60 €